-However, in most of the settings considered by these works, a model is trained from scratch at each iteration using a random initialization or an ImageNet pre-trained backbone.
-The resulting models are often poorly calibrated \cite{oncalibration} and provide fail to provide robust estimates of uncertainty.
-These settings also require a relatively large labeling budget as training deep non-linear models with limited labels can be challenging \cite{nlpcoldstart}.
-Consequently, a number of such strategies have been shown to under perform random sampling in the low budget \cite{rethinking, typiclust}, or do not perform significantly better than random when strong regularization is applied \cite{towardsrobust}.
+However, in most of the settings considered by these works, a model is trained from scratch at each iteration using a random initialization or an ImageNet pretrained backbone.
+The resulting models are often poorly calibrated \citep{oncalibration} and fail to provide robust estimates of uncertainty.
+These settings also require a relatively large labeling budget as training deep non-linear models with limited labels can be challenging \citep{nlpcoldstart}.
+Consequently, a number of such strategies have been shown to underperform random sampling in the low budget \citep{rethinking, typiclust}, or do not perform significantly better than random when strong regularization is applied \citep{towardsrobust}.

-Recent methods designed for the low budget regime \cite{typiclust, probcover} take a more holistic approach to developing an effective AL strategy by leveraging pre-trained model embeddings to cluster features and select representative points which has been shown to improve the selection of the initial labeled pool.
-Other approaches aim to exploit unlabeled points to using self-supervised or semi-supervised learning, or a combination of both (\cite{onthemarginal, selfsupsemisup}).
-Their findings demonstrate that leveraging rich representations leads to significant improvements in AL performance in the context of a small labelling budget.
+Recent methods designed for the low budget regime \citep{typiclust, probcover} take a more holistic approach to developing an effective AL strategy by leveraging pretrained model embeddings to cluster features and select representative points, which has been shown to improve the selection of the initial labeled pool.
+Other approaches aim to exploit unlabeled points using self-supervised or semi-supervised learning, or a combination of both \citep{onthemarginal, selfsupsemisup}.
+Their findings demonstrate that leveraging rich representations significantly improves AL performance in the context of a small labeling budget \citep{luth2023}.